Measurements taken with the Blood Oxygen app are not intended for medical use and are only designed for general fitness and wellness purposes.

 - The Blood Oxygen app is not available for use by people under 18 years old.
 You can confirm or set up your age in your Health Profile.

 Set up the Blood Oxygen app and background readings

 - On your iPhone, open the Health app.

-- Follow the onscreen steps.
-If you don't see a prompt to set up, tap the Browse tab, then tap Respiratory > Blood Oxygen > Enable.
+- Follow the on-screen steps.
+If you can't see a prompt to set up, tap the Browse tab, then tap Respiratory > Blood Oxygen > Enable.

-- After you complete setup, open the Blood Oxygen app on your Apple Watch to measure your blood oxygen levels.
+- Once you've completed setup, open the Blood Oxygen app on your Apple Watch to measure your blood oxygen levels.

-If you still don’t see the Blood Oxygen app on your Apple Watch, you can search the App Store on your Apple Watch for Blood Oxygen and download it.
+If you still can’t see the Blood Oxygen app on your Apple Watch, you can search the App Store on your Apple Watch for Blood Oxygen and download it.